 So How Does Guest Posting Help Market your Books?

-Add five monthly guest posts to your to do list… 20 x 5
+Add five monthly guest posts to your to-do list and ensure there is link flow to your books… 20 x 5

 100 times the reach of your own blog!